Why should I consider sending my child to Southampton Summer Day Camp?

 What is your cancellation, billing and refund policy?

-- There are no allowances nor refunds, for absences, missed days, late arrival, dismissal or early withdrawal of a camper.
+- There is no allowance, nor refund, for absences, missed days, late arrival, dismissal, or early withdrawal of camper.

 What programs do you offer for campers?

 SSDC is a traditional 8- week Monday – Friday experience.
 We offer a varied and well-planned program of recreational and cultural activities, clubs, leagues and tournaments.
 A traditional 8-week summer camp packs multiple culminating activities into the final 10 days or so, giving special meaning to the entire camp experience.
-The full 8-week camp season gives everyone an opportunity to develop new friendships and skills which can last a lifetime.
+The full 8-week camp season gives everyone an opportunity to develop new friendships, and skills which can last a lifetime.
 All campers regardless of age, participate in all camp activities throughout the weeks at camp.

-With that in mind, SSDC offers a limited number of placements in the first half and second half of our camp season, as well as a Mini Day program for ages 3 and 4 only as well as an any 6-week offering.
+With that in mind, SSDC offers a limited number of placements in the first half and second half of our camp season, a Mini Day program for ages 3 and 4 only as well as an any 6-week offering.

 What program do you offer for your 13 and 14- year old’s?